-Here’s a closer look at a Denon DP-30L direct-drive turntable and a reminder of why it’s important to take turntables to someone experienced, even for a cartridge installation.
+Here’s a closer look at a Denon DP-30L direct-drive turntable and a reminder of why turntables need expert attention.

-This particular DP-30L came in having just been fitted with an Ortofon 2M Red moving magnet cartridge and new audio cable.
+This particular Denon DP-30L direct-drive turntable came in having just been fitted with an Ortofon 2M Red moving magnet cartridge and new audio cable.
 You’d think she be good to go, right..?

 For more Denon DP-30L goodness, check out my service and review article.